mjon/WildCounts/_count/methods/concepts--the-usual-is-not-the-same.md

 ### The Usual

-**The usual** is a particular individual animal, plant, or fungus that I've observed before in a **different** survey.
+**The usual** is a particular individual animal, plant, or fungus that I've observed before in a **different survey**.
 It could be a banded bird I've seen in our garden on a previous day.
 It could be a plant I pass each day on my way to work, that I observe when it's flowering.
 It could be a the usual roadkill that I also passed yesterday.
 It might be the first time I’ve seen it today, but I have seen it before.
 It's the usual.

 It's useful to repeatedly re-count the usuals.
 Knowing where and when I re-sight banded birds tells me about their territory size and dispersal and, eventually, how long they live for.
 It also lets me use [mark-recapture analysis](https://en.wikipedia.org/wiki/Mark_and_recapture) to estimate total abundance.